epistoteles/Modergator/.github/README.md

 ### 🖼 Meme API

 The detection of hatespeech for memes has been developed by Niklas Muennighoff (https://github.com/Muennighoff/vilio).
-We have added the prediction for a single meme as an input.
+This model has been trained on the facebook dataset for multimodal natural language processing ([data set]https://ai.facebook.com/tools/hatefulmemes/).
+We added the prediction for a single meme as an input.
 TODO longer description

 Hint: Images that don't contain text won't return a response.